-- We strongly advise you not to travel to the Central African Republic (CAR) due to the dangerous security situation, activities of armed groups and high levels of serious crime.
+Do not travel to the Central African Republic (CAR) due to the dangerous security situation, activities of armed groups and high levels of serious crime.

-- Law enforcement personnel throughout the country are unable to ensure the security of civilians.
+- Law enforcement personnel are unable to ensure the security of civilians.

-- If, despite this advice, you choose to remain in the CAR, you should have appropriate personal security measures in place.
+- If, despite this advice, you choose to remain in the CAR, have appropriate personal security measures in place.

 Entry and exit